TFL4N/LSystems-Chaos-Fractals/README.md

 # Issues
 ## More friendly GUI
 + Currently the only way to zoom the draw is to use the pinch gesture on the trackpad of a laptop.
 Need to add hotkey options (and add help dialog to explain this)
+  + Panning also in 3D renderer (uses 2 finger swipe on trackpad)
 + Video output url textbox is broken (might be hardcoded)
 + Add way to remove variables and rules in lsystems
 + Color info for lsystems seems to hardcoded to a colormap, add coloring options like attractors